Practices in Focus

 Camp Hill Healthcare uses a systematised approach to care and service delivery, which ensures the ideal of accreditation is not merely a triennial event, but rather a process of daily rigour.
 This means that their entire practice team works together to ensure the practice runs consistently and smoothly throughout the entire accreditation period.

-Support for self-management is also available to patients and accessibility to care is well managed through a range of strategies including online appointments and extended hours.
+Support for self-management is also available to patients and access to care is well managed through a range of strategies including online appointments and extended hours.

 Patients and their families are particularly appreciative of practice innovations involving allied health professionals as part of the treating team; for example, community nurses act in a liaison role with many of the Government and not-for-profit service providers in their region.
 This is of great comfort to many elderly patients and their families.